 - Submit an to ODS, and our office can assist you in setting up the exam accommodations.
 For those students submitting an exam request form, we will be emailing you a confirmation approximately 1 week prior to the exam with information about what accommodations are needed.

-The most commonly used online learning platforms allow faculty to extend the time of their exam for students who have accommodations.
-You can find more information about how to extend the time on an exam at: https://radr.rutgers.edu/resource/extended-time-exams.
+The most commonly used online learning platforms allow faculty to extend the time of their exams and quizzes for students who have accommodations.
+You can find more information about how to extend the time on an exams and quizzes at: https://radr.rutgers.edu/resource/extended-time-exams.
 For instructions on adding extended time in Pearson's MyMathLab and MyStatsLab please visit our Pearson Extended Time Instructions.

-Please note that for an 80 minute exam, a student with 50% extended time should be given 120 minutes while a student with 100% extended time would get 160 minutes.
-Providing extra time on an exam may cause the exam to run over your typical class period and create a conflict for the student with another class.
+Please note that for an 80 minute assessment, a student with 50% extended time should be given 120 minutes while a student with 100% extended time would get 160 minutes.
+Providing extra time on an exam or quiz may cause the exam or quiz to run over your typical class period and create a conflict for the student with another class.
 The student or ODS will notify you if a time conflict will occur, and will work with you to make appropriate arrangements.

 Reduced Distraction Testing Location

 If you are administering an exam online, students are responsible for finding an environment that will work best for them.
 If possible consider setting up your exam in a way that does not have to be taken at a specific time of day (for example a student can take the exam anytime on Tuesday, March 31).
-This may allow students who are in a busy household or living with a roommate to take the exam at a time of day when their house is quieter.
+This may allow students who are in a busy household or living with a roommate to take the exam at a time of day when their space is quieter.